Stained Glass in Wales | Gwydr Lliw yng Nghymru

 south wall of the chancel (window number: sIII)

-Attributed to John Bell in The Buildings of Wales: Pembrokeshire.
+Attributed to John Bell in The Buildings of Wales: Pembrokeshire, but probably the work of Joseph Bell of Bristol.

 Given in memory of the Revd James Thomas, Vicar and Headmaster of Grammar School (died 1843).
 The style of the window appears to be later than the 1840s, and was probably inserted around ten-twenty years after the death date.